DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2_math.md

 ###From Spiral to Nautilus

 ![](images/4-2/4-2-5/03.png)
-> 1. As a jumping off point, let's start with the same step from the previous exercise: creating a spiral array of points with the **Point.ByCoordinates** Node.
+> 1. As a jumping-off point, let's start with the same step from the previous exercise: creating a spiral array of points with the **Point.ByCoordinates** Node.

 ![](images/4-2/4-2-5/03aa.png)
 > 1. **Polycurve.ByPoints:** Again, this is the Node from the pervious exercise, which we'll use as a reference.